BONUS: Free practice test below!

-Once you’ve completed questions 1-7, you should have a good general idea of what each of the texts is focused on.
-As a result, when answering questions 8-20, you should feel confident about knowing exactly which text to go to in order to find the answers.
+Once you’ve completed questions 1-7, you should have a good general idea of what each of the texts is about.
+As a result, when answering questions 8-20.
+You should feel confident about knowing exactly which text to go to in order to find the answers.

 This is because questions 8-20 will always focus on specific information within the texts, so, if you’ve identified that Text A focuses on the general background and definitions related to a condition, then a question such as “Falling on an outstretched hand is a typical cause of ……………………….. of the elbow” would clearly be answered by finding a specific word or phrase from that text.